fannytavart/Lem-in/README.md

 {EPITECH.} first year project.

 This is a C anthill simulator.
+Lem-in uses [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) to find the best path from the anthill's entrance to the anthill's exit.

 ## Requirements